Clemson Tigers women's soccer: 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The team played a non-conference schedule in the spring of 2021 and played a shortened eight game conference schedule.
 The team finished fourth in the ACC with a 5–3–0 record, but could not advance past the first round of the ACC Tournament.
 However, the NCAA Tournament in the spring proved to be a high-water mark for the team.
 They advanced to the Quarterfinals for the first time since 2006 before losing to Santa Clara.
 In a more normal regular season in 2021, Clemson went 12–7–1 and 6–3–1 in ACC play.
 They made the Semifinals of the ACC Tournament but were unable to advance past the First Round of the NCAA Tournament.
 In 2021, Clemson posted a 8–5–5 overall record and 4–3–3 record in ACC play.
 They finished in 7th place, which broke a streak of four-straight ACC Tournament qualifications.
 They received an at-large bid to the NCAA Tournament but lost again in the First Round.
 The 8 total wins and 4 ACC wins were their lowest totals since 2013.
 2023 was one of the better years in program history as the Tigers finished 18–4–4 overall and 7–2–1 in ACC play.
 Their seven ACC wins tied their highest ever total with 2015 and 2016.
 They finished as Runners Up in the ACC Tournament for the first time since 2002.
 They advanced to their first College Cup in program history where they lost to Florida State.
 The Tigers could not maintain their high level in 2024 as they finished 6–8–3 overall and 2–7–1 in ACC play.
 Their six overall wins were the lowest since 2012 and tied for the lowest in the time since Radwanski has been head coach.
 Their two conference wins were also the lowest since 2012.
 By not earning an invite to the NCAA tournament, they broke a streak of qualifying for ten consecutive tournaments.
+The 2025 season was a slight return to form as the Tigers finished 8–6–5 overall and 4–4–2 in ACC play.
+They returend to the NCAA Tournament, where they reached the Second Round before falling to the top seed in their region.
+The Tigers played ten of their nineteen matches during that season against ranked teams.